stenbror/ActiveOberon/README.md

   <TR> <TD> ARRAY </TD> <TD> OBJECT </TD> <TD> POINTER </TD> <TD> RECORD </TD> <TD> ADDRESS </TD> <TD> SIZE </TD> <TD> ALIAS </TD> </TR>
 </tABLE>

-All reserved keyword must be upper case.
-Code editors should support you writing lower case keyword and then make them upper case automaticaly in your code, or else you will need to be friend with the caps lock on your keyboard.
+All reserved keywords must be in upper case.
+Code editors should support you in writing lowercase keywords and then make them uppercase automatically in your code, or else you will need to be friends with the caps lock on your keyboard.

-### Operatrors and delimiters
+### Operators and delimiters

 <TABLE>
    <TR>  <TD> ( </TD> <TD> ) </TD> <TD> [ </TD> <TD> ] </TD> <TD> { </TD> <TD> } </TD> <TD> | </TD> <TD> " </TD> <TD> ' </TD> <TD> , </TD> <TD> ` </TD> </TR>